didacfontanet/entra-id-iam-lab/lab-06-access-packages/readme.md

 ### 1. Create resource group

-Created security group `SG-Finance-App-Access` (Assigned membership, no initial members) to serve as the resource that will be governed by the access package.
+Created security group `SG-Finance-App-Access` (Assigned membership, no initial members) to act as the resource governed by the access package.

 ![Resource group created](01-resource-group-created.png)